French-Canadian fur trappers of the Hudson’s Bay Company gave the name Riviere des Chutes

 In 1877, John Y. Todd bought an old ranch on the eastern banks of the Deschutes River from Tom Greer for $60 and two saddle horses.
 Travelers had their final view of the river at the wide bends near his ranch and named the spot, “Farewell Bend.”
 Less than 40 years later, the ranch became the site for one of the largest timber operations in the world, the Brooks-Scanlon lumber mill and across the river, the Shevlin-Hixon Company.

 (Well, I spoke too soon.)
 Farewell Bend Park at 1000 Southwest Reed Market Road is located along the Deschutes River near the base of the Bill Healy Memorial Bridge.
 The Deschutes River Trail runs the length of the park and connects the park to the Old Mill District to the northeast, to Riverbend Park across the river and to the South Canyon Bridge to the south.
 It has become a popular launching location for float trips on the river in recent years, and a lovely spot to watch nature from birds in the sky to animals in the water and the natural marsh areas.
-In the center of the park, a playground features a “lumber mill” theme and is popular for children and families.
+In the center of the park, a playground features a “lumber mill” theme popular for children and families.
 A small climbing area neighbors the playground.
 The north end has a small beach area for play and relaxation, and a small boat launch exists at the southern end of the park.
-There are also a boardwalk along the river, interpretive signage, two viewing shelters which accommodate 4 each, and a large picnic shelter with a capacity of 36.
+There is also a boardwalk along the river, interpretive signage, two viewing shelters which accommodate 4 each, and a large picnic shelter with a capacity of 36.

 Next, is the Wikipedia link to the story of the Deschutes River.
 (I was surprised.)